danielotieno/store-manager-api/README.md

 #### Place/Create a category

+This endpoint is accessible to only the store owner/admin.

 Send a `POST` request to `/api/v2/categories` endpoint with the payload in `JSON`

 #### Modify a category

+This endpoint is accessible to only the store owner/admin.

 Send a `PUT` request to `/api/v2/categories/</category_id>` endpoint with the payload in `JSON`

 #### Delete a category

+This endpoint is accessible to only the store owner/admin.

 Send a `DEL` request to `/api/v2/categories/</category_id>` endpoint with the payload in `JSON`